Illegal entry points a cause for concern

 So far, hundreds of Zimbabweans have been repatriated from Botswana since the beginning of the lockdown.
 Two quarantine centres have been set up at Plumtree High School and Allan Redfern Primary School in Plumtree town.

-The geographical distance between centres of repatriation and the residence of border jumpers in the neighbouring country may also be a contributing factor to the illegal crossing.
+The geographical distance between centres of repatriation and the residence of border jumpers in the neighbouring country may also be a contributing factor to an illegal crossing.

 Cases of smuggling of goods along the Zimbabwe-South Africa border fence have also been on the increase during the lockdown period.
 Porous entry points have been cited as a cause of concern in combating the transnational spread of Covid-19 between Zimbabwe, South Africa and Botswana.